 Moving to Mexico and Feeling Great!

-When most of us are considering where we might want to live in Mexico, we are flooded with questions about the quality of life, weather, safety, housing costs, whether our high-school Spanish will do, where the nearest golf course is, etc.
+When considering a move to Mexico, we are flooded with questions about the quality of life, weather, safety, housing costs, whether our high-school Spanish will do, where the nearest golf course is, etc.

 We are excited and full of happy anticipation as we contemplate a new lifestyle in a new country.
 We research and reach out to those who have gone before us through social networking.
 We are hungry for information, and so we devour articles and books and carefully plan to visit the places on our short list.

-Moving to Mexico is one of the most important life transitions we will ever make, one that is enlivening and yet nerve-wracking in a good, almost thrilling way.
-There’s just so much to consider and the “to do” list for making an international move can just be breathtaking.
+Moving to Mexico is one of the most important life transitions we will ever make, one that is enlivening and overwhelming at times.
+There’s so much to consider and the “to do” list for making an international move can be breathtaking.

 Many are reasonably healthy and feel that the change to a climate without the stress of winter snow and ice, where outdoor activities don’t require a trip to the gym and where life is lived at a more relaxed pace will be a boon to our overall health.
 Combine that with plenty of locally grown fresh fruits and vegetables available year round and there is every reason to expect that moving to Mexico is a healthy decision.

-And you know what?
-That would be right.
-Mexico offers most expats a surefire healthy lifestyle as long as we find a location with weather we tolerate well, adhere to common-sense daily exercise and avoid over-indulging in pan dulce (sweet baked goods), cervezas (beer) and the ubiquitous cola drinks, etc.
+Mexico offers most expats a healthy lifestyle as long as we find a location with weather we tolerate well, adhere to common-sense daily exercise and avoid over-indulging in pan dulce (sweet baked goods), cervezas (beer) and the ubiquitous cola drinks, etc.

 But not everyone arrives in Mexico in perfect health.
 Some bring long-standing chronic conditions.
 Some of these conditions are simply the result of aging and we look forward to basking in the warmth of Mexico’s sun.
 Other conditions have been brought on by years of poor diet, stressful jobs and inadequate exercise.
 Whatever the case, questions about medical care in Mexico arise immediately and need to be an integral part of the overall consideration about where to live.